grnnja/level-surfaces/README.md

 4. Set steps to the number frames you want
 5. Wait to complete rendering
     * OpenSCAD will output a series of images into the same folder as level-surfaces.scad
+    * This can take minutes or hours depending on the computer and render quality
 6. To turn the images into a gif or video
     * Use an online [png to gif converter](https://ezgif.com/apng-to-gif)
     * Or use [ffmpeg](https://www.ffmpeg.org/) with a command similar to: `ffmpeg -framerate 60 -i frame%05d.png video-name.gif`